 How will I know if my class is using the updated experience?

-Classes using the updated experience include new features such as content blocks that you can drag and rearrange, enhanced messaging, and the ability to preview the classroom.
+Classes using the updated experience include features such as content blocks that you can drag and rearrange, enhanced messaging, and the ability to preview the classroom.

 Will families see a difference when enrolling?